mailpoet/mailpoet/readme.txt

 = 3.0.0 - 2017-09-19 =
 * Official launch of the new MailPoet. :)
+* Improved: MailPoet 3 now works with other plugins that use a supported version of Twig templating engine.
+Thanks @supsysticcom;
+* Added: we now offer a free sending plan for 1000 subscribers or less.
+Thx MailPoet!

 = 3.0.0-rc.2.0.3 - 2017-09-12 =
 * Added: hook to override default cron URL.
 Thanks Fred;